B.S. in Management

 Manage.
 Mentor.
 Lead.
 Pursue Excellence With Regent’s B.S. in Management Degree.

 Ready to take charge and lead others toward success?
 Regent’s ACBSP-accredited Bachelor of Science (B.S.) in Management builds on a strong business foundation and experienced leadership curriculum.
-This management program — presented from a Christian worldview — will help you become skilled at data analysis, reporting, managing information, and decision-making.
+This management program — presented from a Christian worldview — can help you become skilled at data analysis, reporting, managing information, and decision-making.

 SHARPEN YOUR SKILLS THROUGH A MANAGEMENT PROGRAM